From compact localized states to many-body scars in the random quantum comb: Generic offshoots

 If instead the offshoots connect to the backbone in multiple locations, then the offshoots not only induce effective on-site disorder, but also induce an effective disordered hopping term between the sites that are connected by the offshoot.
 For the case shown in Fig.~\ref{fig:generic-offshoots}~(b), where there exists an offshoot with (isolated) Hamiltonian $\hat{H}_{xy}$ that connects to the backbone at sites $x$ and $y$, then

 where $G_{\alpha\beta}(\omega)\equiv\mel*{\alpha, 1}{\hat{G}_{xy}}{\beta, 1}$.
-The generalisation to offshoots that connect more than two sites on the backbone is simple: The matrix that connects the projection of the wavefunction onto the backbone and the connected offshoot sites is given by the appropriate sub-matrix of the offshoot Green's function.
+The generalisation to offshoots that connect more than two sites on the backbone is simple: The matrix that connects the projection of the wave function onto the backbone and the connected offshoot sites is given by the appropriate sub-matrix of the offshoot Green's function.